Casino Bonus Wagering Calculator: Reality Check

 4. Net value of bonus: £50 − £70 = −£20

-The bonus didn't give you £50 — it cost you £20.
+The bonus didn't give you £50.
+It cost you £20.
 At a no wagering casino, you'd keep the full £50.

 The UKGC 10× cap changed the maths

 Since January 2026, UK-licensed casinos can't set wagering above 10×.
-That same £50 bonus at 10× requires £500 in bets, with an expected loss of £20 — leaving you with £30 in expected value.
+That same £50 bonus at 10× requires £500 in bets, with an expected loss of £20, leaving you with £30 in expected value.
 Better than 35×, but still 40% less than a no wager offer.
+See our guide to low wagering casinos for the best options under the new 10x cap.

 Why no wagering casinos always win on value

 At 0× wagering, the maths is simple: you keep 100%.
 No house edge erosion, no playthrough clock, no risk of losing the bonus before you can withdraw.
 Every pound of bonus is a pound of real value.
-That's why the no wagering model exists — and why more UK casinos are adopting it.
+That's why the no wagering model exists, and why more UK casinos are adopting it.

 Frequently Asked Questions

-How is expected loss calculated?
+How is the expected loss calculated?

 Why is the expected value negative on high wagering bonuses?

-Are no wagering bonuses really better?
+Are no wagering bonuses genuinely better value?